carbon-language/carbon-lang/docs/design/interoperability/primitive_types.md

 Cons:

 - Introduces new interoperability-specific types into Carbon.
-  - These types are likely to leak beyond C++ interoperability code, through support in APIs.
+  - These types are likely to leak beyond C++ interoperability code, creating friction in using APIs that are designed either only for variable-size types or for fixed-size types, hindering API reuse.
+Overlapping implementations and increased maintenance costs are a likely result.
+  - If platform-specific types are added, it may be worth considering whether we should promote these to Carbon primitive types.
+- For users that don't need to write robust cross-platform code, it increases the friction of calling interoperability APIs.
 - Could cause issues if most types in Carbon are assumed to be constant size cross-platform, and API authors don't consider variable sizes correctly.
-- Conversion functions are likely still necessary for code to switch between the variable-size types and Carbon-recommended types.
+  - For example, users may still write platform-specific code like `var Cpp.long: x = ...; var Int32: y = (Int32)x;`.

 #### Do nothing